POWERING OUR PURPOSE

 LIFTING UP OUR COMMUNITIES

 U.S. Venture has a long history of influencing social change, starting with the company’s founders—Art, Ray and Bill Schmidt—and their parents, Albert and Margaret.
 We believe that by giving people the tools to lead healthy, productive lives, we can help them lift themselves out of poverty.
-In 2017, U.S. Venture’s philanthropic impact totaled $10.7 million, with $3.97 million of that raised at the U.S. Venture Open, the nation’s single largest one-day charity event.
-The company’s impact is only as strong as the success of its team members, which is why the company offers volunteer paid time off and matches up to $1,000 of every team member’s donations every year.
+Last year, U.S. Venture’s philanthropic impact totaled $10.7 million.
+The U.S. Venture Open, the nation’s single largest one-day charity event raised $4.13 million to end poverty in Northeast Wisconsin.

 GIVING BACK TO VETERANS